Genymobile/scrcpy/FAQ.md

 # Frequently Asked Questions

+### Troubles with the installation process?

+[Here](https://www.youtube.com/watch?v=8yUkzI0ElDo) is a short and thorough video guide by XDAdevelopers.
+If you are still having problems, continue on...

 ## Common issues

 The application is very young, it is not unlikely that you encounter problems